aditya-raj/careers/README.rst

 Sell & Evaluation Screen
 ------------------------
 The Sell & Evaluation screen is a 20-30 minute interview where the screener's goal is to sell the Votizen vision, feel out the candidates interest, and read whether or not they would be a good fit.
-This screener should notify the candidate that the next step is an involved 3-6 hour manditory coding problem.
+This screener should notify the candidate that the next step is an involved 3-6 hour mandatory coding problem.
 After the screen, a decision should be immediately made according to one of two outcomes:

     1. Send `Remote Coding Problem`_
     2.  `No Match`_